droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ~~~

 If the request is successfully processed, the `body` becomes `true`.
 Otherwise `false`.
-The `body` is just one boolean value, because we don't have to receive multiple results from partitions.
+The `body` is just one boolean value, because we don't have to receive multiple results from volumes.

 ### Directory Structure